 Can Rabbits Eat Cherries?

-The outer part of the cherry – the flesh and fruity goodness are perfectly safe for your rabbit to nibble on – but that is the only part of a cherry that your rabbit can have.
+The outer part of the cherry, the flesh and fruity goodness are perfectly safe for your rabbit to nibble on.

-If everything goes smoothly then go ahead and it to their list of treats.
+If everything goes smoothly then go ahead and add it to their list of treats.

 Make sure you remove the pit and never give your rabbit cherry twigs or leaves as they can be poisonous.